 Are there any costs to you?

 No. Workaid provides the tools and equipment free of charge and pays the cost of transport to our distribution point.
 This is usually to the base of one of our partners in your country.
-You will, however, need to arrange transport to collect the equipment from our partner, and deliver to your project.
-You may need to to pay for this transport, but there will be no charges from our partners.
+However, you will need to arrange transport to collect the equipment from our partner, but there will be no charges from our partners.